cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/migrate-db.html.md

        ... the rest of your settings  ...
     ~~~

-  2. Ensure that the instance started (if the migration fails, the application will not be started), and then run [cf scale](/docs/using/managing-apps/cf/index.html#scale) to start additional application instances.
+  2. Push the application.

+  3. Edit `manifest.yml` to set the `instances` attribute to the desired quantity and to remove the migrate task from the `command` attribute, and then re-push the application.

 ### <a id='task'></a>Use Rake Task to Limit Migration ###